uaraven/stubborn/README.md

 For transformation to work, all of the classes referenced in transformed code should be available on the classpath.
 Your standard class path is included automatically, you can add additional folders and/or jar-files with `--classpath` option.

+#### Hidden stuff ####

+There is currently no way to tweak constructor stubbing.
+Mostly constructors have their bodies removed, if it fails for any reason, then such constructor is left as is.

 There are several more command-line parameters which affect how resulting classes are generated: